 London and the South: CoramBAAF

 Rest of England: Various LAC health professional regional networks meet around England.
 CoramBAAF does not convene these meetings but does maintain links with the regional networks.
-The CoramBAAF Health Group Development Officer has contact details for the regional networks and attends meetings when requested to do so.
+The CoramBAAF Health Consultant has contact details for the regional networks and attends meetings when requested to do so.

 Northern Ireland: medical advisers in NI